artefactual/artefactual.github.io/docs/digipres.rst

 Metadata standards
 ``````````````````

-Software developed at Artefactual is informed by the digital preservation standards, such as `PREMIS <premis>`__ and `METS <mets>`__.
-Both these websites contain learning materials, such as this `PREMIS list of tutorials <premis-tuto>`__ as well as `suggested readings for METS <mets-reading>`__.
+Software developed at Artefactual is informed by the digital
+preservation standards, such as `PREMIS <premis>`__ and
+`METS <mets>`__.
+Both these websites contain learning materials,
+such as this `PREMIS list of tutorials <premis-tuto>`__
+as well as `suggested readings for METS <mets-reading>`__.

-Archivematica documentation has pages on `how PREMIS is supported in the software <premis-am>`__, and similarly for `METS in Archivematica <mets-am>`__.
+Archivematica documentation has pages on
+`how PREMIS is supported in the software <premis-am>`__,
+and similarly for `METS in Archivematica <mets-am>`__.

 Archival content standards
 ``````````````````````````

 Some of the archival contents standards we are interested in includes the `Rules for Archival Description <rad>`__, the `DACS <dacs>`__ and `ISAD-G <isad-g>`__.
 Other standards might be of interest which are not listed here.

 Technical challenges
 --------------------

 If you are curious about the technical challenges of preserving data and its metadata for the long term, consider reading about the `challenges faced by the CERN Digital Memory Platform <cern-challenges>`__, such as scaling, hardware failures, losing data because of software errors, and other ways that digital preservation can fail to happen.
 This thesis make use of Archivematica.

 Learning to code
 ----------------

 You would like to learn to program, and you are wondering which languages and tools would be the most useful?
-Here is `one answer from the Society of American Archivists <saa-code>`__, as well as an `insightful blog post on The Signal <signal-code>`__.
+Here is `one answer from the Society of American Archivists <saa-code>`__, as well as an
+`insightful blog post on The Signal <signal-code>`__.
 Both contains general technologies used in digital preservation, as well as software and tools specific to the field.

 Curious to see how programming is applied in practice?
 You might want to take a look at this `PyCon Ireland 2019 talk by Kieran O'Leary <pycon2019>`__, where the preservation of movie image heritage is discussed, presenting how Python was used to build tools.

 The archival context
 --------------------

 Digital preservation is closely related to the archives world.
 How do they relate?
 Here are a few resources to help you gain a better understanding of the general context.

 In `But Storage is Cheap: Digital Preservation in the Age of Abundance <abundance>`__, Abby Smith Rumsey highlights general challenges in establishing and implementing good digital preservation practices.

 The `Theory and Craft of Digital Preservation by Trevor Owens <owens-en>`__ covers history of preservation and builds bridges to new media studies, acting as a guide to intentional, deliberate preservation.
 This book is `also available en español <owens-es>`__, in digital open access version.

-We would also like to highlight the `DPC Digital Preservation Handbook <dpc-handbook>`__, as well as a `repository of case studies related to Archivematica <am-case-studies>`__.
+We would also like to highlight the
+`DPC Digital Preservation Handbook <dpc-handbook>`__, as well as a `repository of case studies related to Archivematica <am-case-studies>`__.

 Talks
 -----

-Many interesting talks on digital preservation have been made available online, such as `this one the Learn with Scholars Portal on digital preservation and what it looks like <digipres-portal>`__, and this `video of talk by Trevor Owens on communities and platform <owens-talk>`__.
+Many interesting talks on digital preservation have been made vailable online, such as
+`this one the Learn with Scholars Portal on digital preservation and what it looks like <digipres-portal>`__, and this `video of talk by Trevor Owens on communities and platform <owens-talk>`__.

 And... many more!
 ------------------

 This list was not meant to be exhaustive - here a few other links as a conclusion:

 - `Unesco’s charter on the preservation of digital heritage <unesco-charter>`__
 - `Sustainability of digital formats <sustain-formats>`__
 - `Levels of digital preservation <levels>`__ to help you build or assess a program